Unlike many independent schools, we do not charge any extra for learning support.

 Children with learning difficulties may be referred to the school’s own learning support department, initially for assessment and then for one-to-one help.

-The school’s SENCO (Special Educational Needs Coordinator) is a qualified teacher, with special needs training.
-She will devise an appropriate programme specifically for each child who needs learning support.
+The school’s SENCO (Special Educational Needs Coordinator) is a qualified teacher.
+They will devise an appropriate programme specifically for each child who needs learning support.

 The children will attend Learning Support lessons, following their own personal programmes.
 Usually there are two or three children together at a time.
 Each child has a personal IEP (Individual Education Plan) and will be working with the teacher according to their own needs.